THEVAPERSGUIDE

-A dab pen blinking 3 times means a short circuit or no atomizer detected, 10 times means the safety auto-cutoff kicked in, and 15 times means the battery is dead or critically low.
+A dab pen blinking 3 times means a short circuit or no atomizer detected, 10 times means the battery is low or dead, and 15 times points to low voltage or a connection fault.
 The count is the message.
 Once you can match the number of flashes to the cause, almost every blinking dab pen is a two-minute fix.

 Most dab pen and 510 battery boards speak the same basic language, even across brands.
 They flash a set number of times to report a specific condition, then either keep flashing or shut off.
 Brands like Yocan, Ooze, and Lookah tweak the details, but the three counts people search for most, 3, 10, and 15, mean roughly the same thing on nearly every pen.
-Here's how to read them.
+When a board disagrees, its manual has the final word.
+Here's how to read the common ones.

 The Three Counts That Matter Most